The Safest Countries in Africa 2024 (RANKED)

 Mauritius has a low crime rate and violent crime in Mauritius is extremely rare.
 Some petty crime, such as pickpocketing can occur.
 This type of crime, as well as scams, can be quite prevalent in tourist hotspots.
 Mauritius is generally safe for women, but common sense should be used, as in any location.

 One of the main risks in Mauritius is natural disasters, such as cyclones.
 The cyclone season is from November to May and can cause extensive damage to property.
-Travellers should always adhere to warnings and local advice.
+Travellers should always adhere to warnings and follow advice in the event of severe weather.

 Ghana

-Ghana is the second safest country in Africa, according to the GPI.
-The West African country is ranked 40th in the world, with a GPI score of 1.759.
+Ghana is the fourth safest country in Africa, according to the GPI.
+The West African country is ranked 55th in the world, with a GPI score of 1.938.

 Ghana has a relatively low crime rate, especially when compared to some other countries in Africa.
 However, there is still a risk of crimes, which can range from petty to more violent.
 Travellers should avoid carrying or displaying their valuables and should be especially vigilant after dark.
 Beaches in Ghana be more at risk of crime such as theft or even violence and assault.